nubix-de/opnic/firmware/cpp/snake/README.md

 as well as the `Vector` class.

-The `Vector` class represents a 2-axis unit vector, where it has the x-coordinate, y-axis coordinate, and the angle formed by the vector x and y.
+The `Vector` class represents a 2-axis unit vector, where it has the x-axis coordinate, y-axis coordinate, and the angle in radians formed by the vector x and y.
 This vector is the base for calculating the physics behind the objects that require it.

 Then, there is the `Particle` object, that represents a object that can move (as the snake does), which it has the `Vector` position and the `Vector` velocity.